Destinations Italy The Dolomites

 Drag to see more

 The Hinteregger family's design retreat above Brixen, twenty kilometres south of the Austrian border on the Plose mountain — three new towers, sixteen original suites, and a wellness program built around what they call the "four natural gifts" (air, sun, mountain water, climate).
 The interior style sits somewhere between Kyoto and Kitzbühel — sparse, pale wood, stone-basin bathrooms, woven Trentino fabrics — with the Geisler range filling every wall-of-window.
 Adults-only (14+).
-Half-board comes standard and the kitchen has Michelin-grade ambition; book the seven-course tasting at least one night.
-The spa is one of the largest in the range — three pools, five saunas, salt grotto and ice fountain — and the property sits directly on the Plose ski slopes (linked to Val Gardena via Dolomiti Superski).
+Half-board comes standard and the kitchen has Michelin-grade ambition; book the tasting menu at least one night.
+The spa is one of the largest in the range — three pools, five saunas, salt grotto and ice fountain — and the property sits directly on the Plose ski slopes (part of the multi-resort Dolomiti Superski network, with Val Gardena reachable via a 40-minute drive).
 Three-night minimum in high season.
 The single most photographed hotel room in the Dolomites for a reason.

 What it's known for